danielobyrne/catalystcloud-docs-historical/source/migration-strategy-guide/cloud-vs-legacy.rst

-After understanding these differences and the benefits that a Cloud platform can provide your business, the next step is understanding how to migrate to the Catalyst Cloud.
+After understanding these differences and the benefits that a Cloud platform can provide your business, the next step is understanding the different ways you can construct your system on the cloud.

 .. toctree::
    :maxdepth: 1